therealmuffin/BAtch-Music-Converter/README.md

 to date library for mobile use.

 If anyone cares input and output formats can be expanded.
-For now only Flac is supported as input and MP3 and Alac for output.
+For now only Flac is supported as input and MP3 and Alac as output.

 <pre>
 Usage: ./bam_converter [options...]